ibbles/LearningUnreal/Texture Streaming.md

 # Texture Streaming Pool

 There is a set of video memory that holds streaming textures called the texture streaming pool.
+At some point the default texture streaming pool size was 1 GiB, not sure if that is still the case.
 Unreal Engine uses the texel size and the world bounds (of each rendered object?) to determine an appropriate texel to pixel ratio for each displayed texture.
 (
 What is that target ratio?